 "Migrant workers accelerate the modernization of the cities," says Zhou.
 "Without migrant workers, the cities' construction would not have been so quick."

-Zhou specifically notes the four advantages brought by migrant workers: they make direct money for the cities; they provide abundant and low-cost labour; they increase consumption; and they spur competition in the labour market.
+Zhou specifically notes the four advantages brought by migrant workers: they make direct money for the cities; they provide abundant and low-cost labor; they increase consumption; and they spur competition in the labor market.

 But conditions for migrant workers are not wholly satisfactory.

 Since the late 1980s, their pay has not really gone up because of the huge labor supply.
 Some urban residents see the flow of workers as a potentially unstable factor, and crimes in the cities are often linked with the influx of farmers.

 Zhou objects to these views on crime.
 "Migrant workers are mostly young people.
 The crime rate for urban residents of this age is also high," says Zhou.
 "The flow of migrant workers is generally a stable factor, because they advance the cities' social and economic development, which is the ultimate stability."

 According to Wen Wei Po of Hong Kong, the floating population on the Chinese mainland was about 30 million in 1982.
 The number exceeded 100 million in 1997.